In October 2025, we came together as a school community to update our vision:

 The School Council members within the Romero Academy gather regularly as part of Pupil Voice to share ideas on how they can help to assist the local community.

-School Council Members 2020-2021
+School Council Members for 2025-2026

 Learning and loving on our journey with Jesus